Understanding Memory Disorders

 Memory care at the Lester Senior Living Community

 Just as memory disorders differ, every person’s journey through dementia is different.
 Much can be done to support loved ones living with the condition as well as their families and caregivers.

-That’s why the Memory Care Suite at Lester Senior Housing Community centers on an individualized approach to resident care.
+That’s why the Memory Care Suite at Lester Senior Living Community centers on an individualized approach to resident care.
 Our nursing professionals and caregivers are specially trained through the Comfort Matters® dementia care program, a nationally-recognized best practices accreditation process, that focuses on each resident’s particular needs and comforts at all times.
 Moreover, this holistic philosophy also fosters family and social connections, further enhancing residents’ overall health and well-being.

 To learn more about the Memory Care Suite’s person-centered memory care, and our team’s commitment to improving the quality of care and quality of life for our residents with memory disorders, contact David Rozen at (973) 929-2725 or email@example.com.